BeipDev/BeipMU/Documentation/CommandLine.md

 This is a list of the standard command line / commands that are included with BeipMU.
 Scripts and plug-ins can extend and even replace the built in commands.

 To see a short summary of the commands, simply type /help in the BeipMU input window.
+To jump to online help on a specific command, type '/help <command>'

-The symbols after the command name are the type of parameters.  $ is a string, which is just a single word with no spaces, or multiple words with spaces surrounded with quotes (Ex: "This is a test").  # is a number in decimal.
+If a parameter has spaces it must be put in quotes (', " or ` work).
 Parameters in ( ) are optional.
-See below for a detailed description of each command.
+Some commands like /@ and /receive don't need quoted parameters as they just take everything after the command itself.

 ## /@
 Usage:

-    /@ $
+    /@ <multiline script>

 Runs a script immediately